 - Old Town Museum - Located in Burlington, Colorado, this museum was established in 1976 and honors the local history, culture, and heritage.

 - Rocky Mountain National Park - Spanning over 415 square miles, this gorgeous National Park has many hiking trails, diverse wildlife, and scenic spots that will leave you in awe.
+Keep in mind that the national park uses a timed entry permit system.
+Please check the national park's website to see if you need to make a reservation before your visit.

 - Denver Art Museum - Located in the heart of Denver, this uniquely designed institution is home to western and neo-classical art.

 - Arches National Park - Slight detour, this National Park is located in Moab, Utah, and boasts up to 2,500 one-of-a-kind red rock formations.
+You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
+Please check the national park's website for up-to-date information.

 - Valley of Fire State Park - Home to red sandstone and petrified wood structures, this state park is a famous camping spot in the area.

 - Zion National Park - One of the most iconic National Parks in the country, this destination has spectacular views and several trails and hikes for everyone to enjoy.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - The Narrows - A popular section of the Zion Canyons, this is an area loved by hikers for its scenic hike that leads to the Temple of Sinawava.